Missouri wine

-Missouri wine refers to wine made from grapes grown in Missouri.
+Missouri wine is wine made from grapes grown in Missouri.
 German immigrants in the early-to-mid-19th century founded the wine industry in Missouri, resulting in its wine corridor being called the Missouri "Rhineland".
 Later, Italian immigrants also contributed to the state's wine production.
 In the mid-1880s, wine was produced by volume in Missouri more than in any other state and just before Prohibition, Missouri was the nation's second-largest wine-producing state.
 Missouri had the nation's first American Viticultural Area (AVA) established on June 20, 1980 named Augusta.
-There are now ~four~ five American Viticultural Areas associated with Missouri: Augusta AVA, Hermann AVA, Ozark Highlands AVA, Ozark Mountain AVA, and the Loess Hills District AVA which extends into northwestern Missouri.
+There are now five AVAs in Missouri.
 In 2017 there were 125 wineries operating in the state of Missouri, up from 92 in 2009.

 History

 German immigrants in the Missouri River Valley established vineyards and wineries on both sides of the river.
 Hermann, Missouri, settled by Germans in 1837, had ideal conditions to grow grapes for wine.
 By 1848 winemakers there produced 10000 USgal per year, expanding to 100000 USgal per year by 1856.
 Overall, the state produced 2000000 USgal per year by the 1880s, the most of any state in the nation.
 Stone Hill Winery in Hermann became the second largest in the nation (and the third-largest in the world), shipping a million barrels of wine by the turn of the 20th century.
-Its wines won awards at world fairs in Vienna in 1873 and Philadelphia in 1876.
+Its wines won awards at world's fairs in Vienna in 1873 and the 1876 Centennial Exposition in Philadelphia.

 In the mid-19th century, the phylloxera louse destroyed much of the Vitis vinifera grape crop in Europe, especially France, after a Frenchman transferred American wine grapes carrying phylloxera to France.
 Missouri's state entomologist, Charles Riley, found that American rootstocks were resistant to the pest.
 He directed selling millions of rootstocks to vineyards around the world, to which their grape varieties could be grafted.
 This saved the French wine industry as well as others.
-The city of Montpellier erected statues honoring these events, as well as Riley's scientific colleague J.É.
-Planchon.
+The city of Montpellier erected statues honoring these events, as well as Riley's scientific colleague, Jules Émile Planchon.